-Legal representation is not permitted during the Grievance Procedure for any party.
+Legal representation is not permitted for any party during any stage of the Grievance Procedure, informal or formal.

-- 3.3 Equality and Diversity To ensure fair treatment and, where appropriate, provision of support by the University in the application of this procedure, all parties to the grievance should provide information about any equality or diversity issues which may be relevant. - 3.4 Confidentiality All parties involved in these procedures must ensure that they maintain, as appropriate, the confidentiality of the process within and outside the University. - 3.5 Timescales Whilst every endeavour will be made to comply with timescales, due to the complexity and/or specific circumstances of a case, timescales may be extended.
-In such circumstances the individuals concerned will be advised of the reasons for an extension and/or potential delay in the process. - 3.6 Staff support All employees involved in these proceedings are entitled to seek support through the routes outlined in the Dignity at Work Policy and the confidential telephone counselling service provided by the 24/7 Employee Assistance Programme (EAP).
+- 3.3 Equality and Diversity To ensure fair treatment and, effective resolution, and provision of support by the University in the application of this procedure, all parties to the grievance should provide information about any equality or diversity issues which maybe relevant. - 3.4 Confidentiality All parties involved in these procedures must ensure that they maintain, as appropriate, the confidentiality of the process within and outside the University.
+Failure to maintain the appropriate levels of confidentiality may be deemed as a disciplinary-related incident and may therefore be managed in accordance with the University's Disciplinary Policy and Procedure: A-Z HR Policies for staff (newman.ac.uk). - 3.5 Timescales Whilst every endeavour will be made to comply with timescales, due to the complexity and/or specific circumstances of a case, timescales may be extended.
+In such circumstances, the individuals concerned will be advised of the reasons for anextension and/or potential delay in the process. - 3.6 Staff support All employees and employee representatives involved in these proceedings are entitled to seek support through the routes outlined in the Dignity at Work Policy and the confidential telephone counselling service provided by the 24/7 Employee Assistance Programme (EAP): Staff Health and Wellbeing (newman.ac.uk).
 Individuals can access the EAP by telephoning the free-phone number 0800 107 6147.
 Additional requests for the support of an independent counsellor will be made to Human Resources who will provide guidance and advice on staff support and wellbeing provisions and on the application of the Grievance Policy and Procedure.
-Other staff support may be sought from trade union representatives and Chaplaincy Services.
+Other staff support may be sought from trade union representativesand Chaplaincy Services.